 What is the redundancy consultation period?

 Employees are entitled to a consultation with their employer if they are at risk of being made redundant.
-The length and type of consultation depends on the number of employees affected.
+The length and type of consultation depends on the number of employees affected by the redundancies:

 Consultation period for 20 or fewer employees being made redundant

-If there are between one and nineteen employees being made redundant, there are no specific rules on how this consultation should be carried out, except that it should be “meaningful”.
+If there are between one and nineteen employees being made redundant, there are no specific rules on how this consultation should be carried out, except that the consultation should be “meaningful”.

-The employer should hold a consultation meeting with individual employees to explain why they are being made redundant and explore other options apart from redundancy, such as redeployment and suitable alternative employment.
+In practice, this generally means that the employer should hold a consultation meeting with individual employees to explain why they are at risk of being made redundant and explore other options apart from redundancy, such as exploring options for redeployment or suitable alternative employment.

 Collective consultation period for 20 – 99 employees